 Lean is a simple process of aligning your distribution efforts with what the customer values and is willing to pay for.
 Any activity that does not add value to your customer hampers your profitability and hence, needs to be done away with.
-The key to achieve a lean distribution model is to plug the gap in customer demand and response time.
-This can be achieved by investing in a real-time intelligent distribution platform that delivers a seamless connection between your hotel’s PMS and all leading demand generators, and is backed by data-driven insights for agile and accurate decision-making.
+The key to achieving a lean distribution model is to plug the gap in customer demand and response time.
+This can be achieved by investing in a real-time intelligent distribution platform that delivers a seamless connection between your hotel’s PMS and all leading demand generators and is backed by data-driven insights for agile and accurate decision-making.

 How can hoteliers adopt a lean distribution strategy?

 Online bookings count for a large share of the hotel’s revenue.
-To capitalise on it, hoteliers need to adopt an intelligent distribution system that not only ensures hotel inventory is being displayed across the right channels at all times, but also establishes a real-time connect that helps automate the reservation process and reduces staff-time spent on manual entry of such bookings.
+To capitalize on it, hoteliers need to adopt an intelligent distribution system that not only ensures hotel inventory is being displayed across the right channels at all times but also establishes a real-time connect that helps automate the reservation process and reduces staff-time spent on manual entry of such bookings.
 This means your staff can engage in customer relationship building and cater to customer demands better rather than manually entering reservations on the PMS.
-With advanced distribution technology, reservation managers can sell up to the last available inventory to maximise their revenue opportunity.
+With advanced distribution technology, reservation managers can sell up to the last available inventory to maximize their revenue opportunity.

 Implement an intelligent distribution-mix